sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 2/13/2023 18:03 PT_
+_Updated 2/14/2023 21:57 PT_

-v7.21 has completed 7-day rollout on iOS..
-All v7.21 items for Android have been pushed back to v7.8.1.
+v7.21 has completed 7-day rollout on iOS.
+All v7.21 items for Android have been pushed back to v8.1.
 The team is focused on v8.0.

 ***